Responsive App Design Made Easy with Geometry Reader in SwiftUI

 }

-Here we declare a State variable that changes whenever the new geometryReader variable changes.
+Here we declare a @State variable that changes whenever the new geometryReader variable changes.

 In this way we are simplifying our code and make in it more readable, also we leave the responsibility of calculating the current screen size to an independent component that we can move elsewhere simplifying the structure of our current view.

-Conclusion: GeometryReader is a versatile tool that empowers SwiftUI developers to create responsive and adaptive user interfaces.
 Whether you’re working on a small iPhone screen or a spacious iPad, you can build layouts that adapt beautifully to any environment.